Musoye/ai/README.md

-# ai
+# A.I.
-Learning of A.I
+Learning about A.I